 - 1. The University will provide a Tuition Fee Waiver Program for all employees covered by this Agreement on the same basis as the program is provided for all other University employees. - 2.
-The University will provide a Summer Educational Benefits Program for all employees covered by this Agreement on the same basis as the program is provided for all other University employees. - 3.
+The University will review requests for schedule changes in accordance with Article 6.1.D in support of employee's utilizing the Tuition Fee Waiver Program.
+If a schedule request is denied, the University will provide the business reason for denying the schedule change in writing to the employee. - 3.
+The University will provide a Summer Educational Benefits Program for all employees covered by this Agreement on the same basis as the program is provided for all other University employees. - 4.
 Leave and/or leave without pay for educational purposes may be granted in accordance with the applicable provisions of this Agreement.